Fazendaaa/TypeR/README.md

 - Right now?
 Everything, nothing is current working
 - Tooling for TypeR:
-  - Create a linter for the language so that more flexible patterns are placed and directed to the community to configure them in the way they think best
+  - Create a linter/formatter package for the language so that more flexible patterns are placed and directed to the community to configure them in the way they think best
   - Create a debuger tool
   - Create a testing package
   - Support to [VS Code](https://code.visualstudio.com/) in: